ZeeCoder/container-query/README.md

 - Support units that translates to non px. (opacity, rgb, %, em-units, etc)

 ## 1.5.0
 - Ease usage with React, by hooking into Component refs
+- Webpack loader
+- compatibility with CSS-modules

 # README notes